dwfe/tree-cell/README.md

 8
 ```

-this is because the state changes:
+this is because when multiple state changes happen:

 ```typescript
 obj.increment();